ker2x/DearDiary/README.md

 - Dear Diary, while asleep i got some idea about how to solve the 2nd flag.
 - and here i am struggling with too many potential attack vector...
 - i reversed most of the _flag2_ code, i can't find a flaw yet.
+- 4PM and i still can't find the 2nd flag.
+Also, i did some shopping to take a break.
+- nobody found the 2 flag yet.